(written by 4th year student, Jenica Paulsen)

-1.)
-Tell us a little bit about yourself.
-What led you to Michigan?
+Jenica Paulsen (JP): Tell us a little about yourself.
+Where are you from?
+What have you been up to?

 The SMAT Spotlight is a series to highlight individuals, groups, clinical sites, and affiliations involved with the Sports Medicine Athletic Training Department at Missouri State University.